MelchiorKokernoot/laravel-autowire-config/README.md

 ## Roadmap

-- [ ] Add support for primitive types when using attribute autowiring
+- [X] Add support for primitive types when using the custom `Application` class
+- [X] Add support for readonly properties when using the custom `Application` class
 - [ ] Add support for configuring the way values should be unwrapped (disable shorthand `v()` for example)

 ## Changelog